"The entirety of your word is truth, and every one of your righteous judgments endures forever." Psalm 119:160

 It is "Messiah" that can bring us "out of" the bondage of sin and it penalty "death" by His ultimate "grace" that is shown by His death and His resurrection as the Lamb of God.
 It is likewise "Messiah-in-us" who by His comforting Spirit provides the required day-by-day 'grace' to allow Him to live in us in love demonstrated by obedience to His word.

-I have something VERY important for you to consider... we are "under the law" if we are not "under grace".
+I have something VERY important for you to consider... we are "under the law" and "under grace".
 But that doesn’t mean God's instruction for living has gone away.
-Unless we live for Him by faith - we will always be "under the law" and that law folks is the first rule of God, the death sentence given to Adam & Eve for disobedience to the Creator's instruction and teaching.
+Unless we live for Him by faith - we will always be "under the law" and that law folks is the first rule of God, the death sentence given to Adam & Eve for willful disobedience to the Creator's instruction and teaching.
 If one thinks they are not under the law then what... do you think you are above the law?

-The law of death is "the law" hung on the cross.
-It is the law of the death sentence that our Saviour redeems us from.
+The law of death and separation from God is "the law" hung on the cross.
+It is from the law of the death sentence that our Savior can redeem us.
 Messiah brings eternal life through His resurrection.
-The law hung on the cross is not the Torah (the teaching) of God.
+The law hung on the cross is not the Torah (the life teaching) of God.
 The Torah has always been with us, "in the beginning was the word" just as grace HAS always been with us.
 Grace and law (Torah) fit together just as a body and spirit fit together.
 They are both from the One living, unchanging and loving eternal God.
 His instruction is supposed to be lived our in our heart not on a stone!
 That is the message and promise of the new (re-newed) covenant.
 See for yourself:

 "But this [shall be] the covenant that I will make with the house of Israel; After those days, saith (YHVH) the LORD, I will put my law [Torah] in their inward parts, and write it in their hearts; and will be their God, and they shall be my people."
 Jeremiah 31:33Faith allows Messiah to walk with us in obedience to His life teaching.
 So we must examine ourselves daily, examine our traditions and our understanding to see whether we are walking "in His Faith," or practicing the doctrines of men.